Undergraduate Catalog

 Brian Hauge.
 Assistant director of athletic communications.
 MS 2017 Concordia University-Nebraska.
 BA 2012 University of Arizona Global Campus.

 Elaine Hirsch.
-Library advancement coordinator.
+Associate director of Watzek Library.
 MLS 1995 Indiana University.
 BS 1992 Illinois State University.

 Chrys Hutchings.
 Managing director of the Bates Center for Entrepreneurship and Leadership.
 JD 1991 Boston University.
 BA 1986 Smith College.